magicink/sass-colour-lover/README.md

 ### Known Issues

-* Writing to a directory that does not exist produces an error.
+* --Writing to a directory that does not exist produces an error.-- (fixed)

 [cl]: http://www.colourlovers.com